This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 HTML tables are ideal for placing matrix elements, but the traditional brackets around matrices are a problem.

-It’s not beautiful, but a fairly good work-around is to use the vertical bar character, if you’re not concerned with the distinction between the usual enclosing square brackets and simple horizontal lines.
+It’s not beautiful, but a fair work-around uses the vertical bar character, if the distinction between the usual enclosing square brackets and simple horizontal lines is unimportant.
 This matrix is readable in any browser that supports tables:

-You can use CSS box borders to make very pretty brackets, but they are displayed only in browsers that support CSS.
+CSS box borders may be employed to make very pretty brackets, but they are displayed only in browsers that support CSS.

 |